Digital and Social Media Marketing Statistics Affecting Australian Businesses in 2011

 Social media’s role in healthcare can be as simple as patient support groups, communities of interest such as a Facebook page to discuss children’s different conditions eg Autism Speaks, to collaborative research using wikis, to marketing and customer feedback.

 There is a huge untapped source with volumes of information and support to families, clinicians and healthcare institutions.
 Healthcare institutions are seeing the benefit for social media as the potential for its positive impact is just too significant to disregard.
 Most institutions are looking at developing guidelines for social media use and implementation as social networking in the workplace will become a common occurrence.
-The role of social media in healthcare will soon become an essential part of patient/client care with easy referrals to sites for information and support for all.Healthcare and social mediatweet_medical-copy
+The role of social media in healthcare will soon become an essential part of patient/client care with easy referrals to sites for information and support for all.Healthcare and social media

 Enjoy Kaz :)